Junior FIRST® LEGO® League

 - Develop Show-Me poster

 - Children participating in Jr.FLL must be between the ages of 6 and 9 years old.
 At age 9, students have the option of participating in Jr.FLL or in the FIRST LEGO League (FLL; for students ages 9-14) program.
-We trust parents/mentors to assess each individual child’s comfort level when deciding which program is most appropriate.
+We trust parents and coaches to assess each individual child’s comfort level when deciding which program is most appropriate.

 - A Jr.FLL team may have as few as two (2), and no more than six (6) children

 - It’s important to keep team size at six children or fewer in order to maintain that each student has adequate time contributing to the poster, and working with the model